technofocus-pte/buildmoderniseaiappsdepth/Use case 10/Usecase10.md

 +++azd provision+++

 - Select an Azure location to use : East us/west us (Sometimes, East US might not be available, choose different location and deploy.)

-    - Enter a value for the 'existingResourceGroupName' infrastructure parameter: ResourceGroup1
+- Enter a value for the existingResourceGroupName infrastructure parameter: should be your resource group name (ResourceGroup1)

 ![](./media/image20.png)